LE0xUL/UxMigOs/README.md

 ```
 ./migPusher.sh api b8_27_eb_a0_a8_71 migDiagnostic
-./migPusher.sh api b8_27_eb_a0_a8_71 migBackup
-./migPusher.sh api b8_27_eb_a0_a8_71 migLaunch
+./migPusher.sh api b8_27_eb_a0_a8_71 migInstallMIGOS
 ```

 > The output of this script only say if the "pusher command" can be sent, to see the result of each script executed remotely is necessary see the log in the `insightOps` platform (see above)

 ## How to execute remotely via Pusher CLI

-First, is nessesary download and install the last version of **Pusher CLI**, the instruccions are [here](https://pusher.com/docs/channels/pusher_cli/overview)
+First, is necessary download and install the last version of **Pusher CLI**, the instructions are [here](https://pusher.com/docs/channels/pusher_cli/overview)

-If you want see the response of each pusher event sent, you can run `./migPusher.sh cli <Device ID> subscribe` in a parallel console.
+If you want to see the response of each pusher event sent, you can run `./migPusher.sh cli <Device ID> subscribe` in a parallel console.

 Example: